Skip to main content

 Workflow automation and an agent runtime solve different problems

 n8n orchestrates workflows with agents as nodes inside them.
-Connic versions, tests, evaluates, and bills agents as the unit, with EU region choice on top of shared German roots.
+Connic versions, tests, evaluates, and meters agent runs as the unit, with EU region choice on top of shared German roots.

 n8n is workflow-first: a visual canvas where AI agents are nodes inside a larger automation, and the workflow is what gets versioned, tested, and deployed.
 Connic is agent-native and code-first: the agent, defined in YAML with Python tools, is the unit you deploy, trace, evaluate, A/B test, and attribute cost to.
 If your job is automating processes across a large SaaS estate, n8n's category is the right one.
 If the agent is the product, the runtime should treat it that way.